author

 PP Chemical resistance chart

-How to read the chart
+How to read this chart:

-Category Chemical PP
+Category Chemical PP Rating

-Organic acids Acetic acid OK (20%)
+Organic Acids Acetic acid (20%) OK

 Acetic acid, glacial N/A